codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 <img src="../../../images/icons/error.png">{:/}).

 **Step types and filters**
 Steps in a workflow are either Kubernetes resources (Pods, Containers for example), Argo templates and template invocators (DAG, Step, StepGroup for example), or Resources (Event Sources, Sensors).
+For more information, see [Template types in Core concepts](https://argoproj.github.io/argo-workflows/workflow-concepts/#template-types).

 > Important: Node and Phase filters for steps have an _AND_ relationship.
 To see results, you must select at least one Node type and Phase status.